oxc-project/acorn-test262/test-typescript/tests/cases/compiler/collisionRestParameterUnderscoreIUsage.ts.md

             "start": 60,
             "end": 92,
-            "raw": "\"This is what I'd expect to see\"", "value": "This is what I'd expect to see" }
+            "raw": "\"This is what I'd expect to see\"", "value": "This is what I'd expect to see", "regex": null,
+            "bigint": null
+          }
         }
       ],